DSR-RHIT/creating-reproducible-reports/pages/08-read-data-make-table.md

 ---
-Now go to the page about (add link)
+Now go to the page about [inline code and table formatting](09-inline-code.html)